dlealv/officescripts-unit-test-framework/README.md

 - **TestRunner**: Structured, hierarchical output with configurable verbosity levels (`OFF`, `HEADER`, `SECTION`, `SUBSECTION`).
 - **Compatible**: Runs on both Office Scripts and Node/TypeScript (for local or CI testing).
 - **Simple**: No dependencies, no decorators, no runtime imports.
-- **Extendable**: Add your own assertions or test conventions easily.
+- **Extensible**: Add your own assertions or test conventions easily.

 ---